33. In Love With Spring: My Novel Online

 “Hate Hesse,” Charles confirmed.

-“Oh yeah, and like Joyce is the greatest.”
-Jules pulled out her notebook and grinned at Nathaniel.
-“I intend to prove beyond the shadow of a doubt that Hermann Hesse was the greatest writer of all time.”
+“Oh yeah, and like James Joyce is the greatest.”
+Jules pulled out her notebook.
+“I intend to prove beyond the shadow of a doubt that Hermann Hesse was one of the greatest writer of all time.”

 “Please!”
 Charles covered his ears.
 “I can’t listen.”